Arame-create/Algorithmic-Trading-Strategies---Applied-Master-Project/README.md

 - Target: forward price ratio; streaming predict_one / learn_one with river metrics (code uses metrics.ROCAUC() as a placeholder metric tracker).

 # What Results Does the Repo Produce?
-The framework outputs time-series plots and internal histories for:
-AUM (portfolio value), Cash, Realized PnL, Unrealized PnL, Inventory (per asset)
+The framework outputs time-series plots and internal histories for AUM (portfolio value), Cash, Realized PnL, Unrealized PnL, Inventory (per asset).

-Example:
+**Preview**

 ![UI Preview](ui_preview.png)